The Best Menstrual Cup for Effortless, Leak-Free Periods

 Pictured: a Menstrual Cup C-Fold.

-How to Insert a Menstrual Cup: The Nitty Gritty
+How to Insert a Menstrual Cup (and Mastering the C-Fold)

 - Squat on the toilet.